kwilkos/cxf/benchmark/performance/README.txt

  2. Build the performance test case
 There are two types of test case in the performance test case directory.
-The one is basic_type testcase ,the othere is complex_type testcase.
 The base directory provide a simple testcase base class for the client to calculate the server reponse time and throughput.
 There for you should build the base directory first, and then build the othere directory files.

    cd base
    ant
-   cd ../basic_type
+   cd ../soap_http_doc_lit
    ant
-   cd ../complex_type
-   ant

  3. to run the performance test
-You can cd to basic_type/bin or complex_type/bin to run the test run_server and run_server.bat just startup the server run_client and run_client.bat can take these argument:
+You can cd to soap_http_doc_lit/bin to run the test run_server and run_server.bat just startup the server run_client and run_client.bat can take these argument:
     -Operation  to invoke the wsdl defined operation